Think-and-Dev/gitbook-docs-test/docs/integration/minting-btc2x.md

 params.vendorAccount = vendorAccount;

 CommissionReturnStruct memory commission = mocExchange.calculateCommissionsWithPrices(params);
-// If commission is paid in RBTC, substract it from value uint256 fees = commission.btcCommission - commission.btcMarkup;
+// If commission is paid in RBTC, subtract it from value uint256 fees = commission.btcCommission - commission.btcMarkup;
 // Mint some new BTCX
 moc.mintBProxVendors.value(msg.value)(msg.value - fees);
 ```

 You can send it immediately to you so you can start using it right away.
-In order to do this you should add a few more lines similar to the ones before, only that you will have to use the bpro token.
+In order to do this you should add a few more lines similar to the ones before, only that you will have to use the BUCKET_X2 bucket.
 ​
 This will leave you with a contract similar to the following
 ​